Kineton High School: History

-Rebuild

-The school was rebuilt after being named one of the first 50 schools chosen as part of the Government's School Rebuilding Programme.
-All the school buildings are set to be demolished with the exception of the science block, which was completed in 2017, replaced by a new three-storey block and separate sports hall.
+The school was rebuilt after being named one of the first 50 schools chosen as part of the government's School Rebuilding Programme.
+All the school buildings were demolished with the exception of the recent science block, replaced by a new three-storey block and separate sports hall, moving in in September 2024.
+That academic year, the four Houses Adlington, Ainslie, Hoy and Redgrave, named after Team GB Olympians, were replaced by Avon, Castle, Fosse and Verney, local landmarks.

 Headteachers

 There have been six permanent headteachers since the school opened: